For a house extension?

 If you have not already done the work, choose the Certificate of Lawfulness (Proposed) forms.

 If you have already done the work you need Certificate of Lawfulness (Existing) forms.

 Having such a Certificate can be particularly useful if you wish to sell your house in the future, as it provides written legal evidence that work you have carried out did not require planning permission.

-Further guidance on making an application and information needed to register an application can be found here.
+See further guidance on making an application and information needed to register an application.

 Further guidance is available on our web site.

 (Please note the above leaflet titled 'Lawful Development Certificate Do I Need One?' contains out of date fees and contact details.
 A link to fees can be found in the paragraph above.
 Please note that the leaflet refers to old local plan policies however the principles remain the same.
-Up to date planning policy can be found here.)
+View the up to date planning policy.)

 The Councils address is :